-15. Maryland's failure to provide any data addressing the cost effectiveness of the controls that it has proposed provides an additional basis for denial of the petition.
+14. OTC's failure to provide any data addressing the cost effectiveness of the controls that it has proposed provides an additional basis for denial of the petition.

-The Maryland petition fails to offer any assessment of the potential costs and air quality benefits of the control strategy that it is urging.
-Neither does the petition offer any cost/benefit assessment of its request that the CSAPR Update emission limits be applied on a daily rather than ozone season basis.
-Failure to do so creates an additional fatal flaw in its petition.
+The OTC Recommendation fails to offer any assessment of the potential costs and air quality benefits of the control strategy that it is urging.
+Neither does it offer any cost/benefit assessment of its recommendation that emission limits be applied on a daily rather than ozone season basis.
+Failure to do so creates an additional fatal flaw in the recommendation.
 This very point was addressed directly by EPA in its denial of the Connecticut petition against Brunner Island.
 In its final determination, EPA offered the following comment: